 In 2008, Wanigan released Brand New Day, a ten-song debut album featuring a number of original story songs about encountering change.
 Better in a Different Way, for example, was inspired by Warren’s grandmother and all who endure hard times with grace.
 The album also features some classic bluegrass and old-time numbers, including Foggy Mountain Breakdown, Arizona Waltz, and Hamilton Country Breakdown.

 Wanigan’s second album released in 2013, Firefly, was a landmark project featuring story songs about a number of individuals who set out to chase their dreams.
-The title track further cemented the band’s eclectic sound with its elements of zydeco, in celebration of the southeastern United States; and the progressive bluegrass sounds of The Fiddle’s Playin’ You and The Ridgerunner.
-Tight three- and four-part harmonies are featured on many of the tracks, including Who Lived Here, One of the Few (The Wanigan Song), and Love at the Five and Dime.
+The title track further cemented the band’s eclectic sound with its elements of zydeco, in celebration of dreams of the southeastern United States; and the progressive bluegrass sounds of The Fiddle’s Playin’ You and The Ridgerunner.
+Tight three- and four-part harmonies are featured on many of the tracks, including Who Lived Here, Jackson Sundown, and Love at the Five and Dime.
+The band’s signature sound was further clarified and grown through the remarkable gifts of guitarist, mandolinist, and songwriter Mike Haberman, whose vocals, fills and solos bring a professionalism and clarity to every song on the album.
+Among other tracks on the album, Mike wrote One of the Few (The Wanigan Song), an homage to the men who worked, lived and died on the Clearwater River.

-For all our albums, concert schedule, store, and all the latest information on the band, be sure to bookmark Wanigan.net.
+For all Wanigan’s albums, concert schedule, store, and all the latest information on the band, be sure to bookmark Wanigan.net.

 MANDOLIN AND VOCALS.
 In addition to being a killer mandolin player, Tim is about the humblest guy you’ll ever meet.
 He just rocks, but you’d never hear it from him!
 Tim is an amazing musician, husband and father, and a superb track and cross country coach.
 He is often found running around Clarkston, WA.